sebcat/http/README.md

 ## http

-A collection of tools for testing HTTP services as well as exposing some Go functionality to the shell that makes life easier (e.g., the file servers
+A collection of tools for testing HTTP services as well as exposing some Go functionality to the shell that makes life easier (e.g., the file server)

 ### Install